Life insurance and bipolar disorder

 Get a brand new policy

 If your current provider won’t adjust your policy, you can also choose to apply for a new life insurance policy with your updated medical records and potentially qualify to get the lowest rates possible.
-This would be beneficial for those who could not qualify for traditional life insurance with their previous diagnosis.
+This would be beneficial for those who could not qualify for a traditionally underwritten life insurance policy with their previous diagnosis.

 How to apply for life insurance with Bipolar Disorder

-If a mental health diagnosis is raising questions about your eligibility for life insurance, critical illness insurance, or disability insurance, reach out to one of our life insurance expert advisors.
+If a mental health diagnosis is raising questions about your eligibility for affordable life insurance rates, critical illness insurance, or disability insurance, reach out to one of our life insurance expert advisors.
 We can explain how your situation will influence an insurance application and help you find the best life insurance providers to meet your specific needs.